 - 4.a.
-Launch Jalview, or use close all windows.
-Load the ferredoxin alignment from PFAM (seed) data base using the PFAM seed accession number PF03460 (see Exercise 3). - 4.b.
+Launch Jalview afresh, or use $Desktop \Rightarrow Window \Rightarrow Close \ all$. - 4.b.
+Load the ferredoxin alignment (PF03460) from PFAM (seed) (see Exercise 3). - 4.c.
 Select File ⇒ Save As from the alignment window menu.
 Choose a location into which to save the alignment and select your preferred format.
 All formats except Jalview jvp can be viewed in a normal text editor (e.g. Notepad) or in a web browser.
-Enter a file name and click Save. - Check this file by closing all windows and opening it with Jalview, or by browsing to it with your web browser. - 4.c.
-Repeat the previous step saving the files in different file formats. - 4.d.
+Enter a file name and click Save. - 4.d.
+Check this file by closing all windows and opening it with Jalview, or by browsing to it with your web browser. - 4.e.
+Repeat the previous steps saving the files in different file formats. - 4.f.
 Select $File \Rightarrow Output \ to \ Textbox \Rightarrow FASTA$.
 Select and copy this alignment to the clipboard using the textbox menu options $Edit \Rightarrow Select \ All$ followed by $Edit \Rightarrow Copy$.
-The alignment can then be pasted into any application of choice, e.g. a word processor or web form. - 4.e.
+The alignment can then be pasted into any application of choice, e.g. a word processor or web form. - 4.g.
 Ensure at least one alignment window is active in Jalview.
 Open the overview window $View \Rightarrow Overview \ Window$ and scroll red box to any part of the alignment.
-Select $File \Rightarrow Save \ Project$ from the main menu and save the project in a suitable folder.
-Close all windows and then load the project via the $File \Rightarrow Load \ Project$ menu option.
+Select $File \Rightarrow Save \ Project$ from the main menu and save the project in a suitable folder. - 4.h.
+Close all windows and then load the project via the File ⇒ Load Project menu option.
 Observe how all the windows and positions are exactly as they were when they were saved.